eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 Short-term Prescribed Medication Form
 `````````````````````````````````````

-A form completed by a child's General Practitioner,
+A form completed by a child's guardian upon delivering to the setting a prescribed medication labelled for the child,
 to include:

 * The child's: